joaopedrogv13/Task-List/README.md

 # Task-List
-Task List feita com CSS, HTML e JS para desenvolvimento pessoal.
+Task List made with CSS, HTML and JS for personal development.
-Posteriormente, pretendo tornar o campo "pesquisa" do projeto funcional e implementar algum banco de dados.
+Later, I pretend to make the project's "search" field functional and implement some database.